forfungg/lem_in/README.md

 		- bfs and ford-fulkerson tidy up
 			- return and runtime of bfs
 			- memory optimization in total
 			- change checking of solution from assigning one ant per iteration to assign all ants to given path at once

+		- SEGFAULT ON 4kd5!!!!!

 		- optional
 			- flags
 				- debug